0x6D76/Artemis/docs/roadmap.md

 ## <i>Step 6: Agent-to-Server Communication</i>
 - [ ] Choose a communication protocol.
+- [ ] Implement basic data compression for transmission to reduce bandwidth usage.
 - [ ] Implement secure communication between agent(s) and server.
 - [ ] Develop a simple data format for sending collected events from the agent to the server.